emmy3000/EthersEXP/README.md

 npm start
 ```

-4. Open your browser and navigate to `http://localhost:3000` to access the EthersEXP project.
+4. Open your browser and navigate to `http://localhost:3000` to access the **EthersEXP** project.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to EthersEXP, please follow these steps:
+If you'd like to contribute to **EthersEXP**, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix